Mregussek/MAREngine/INSTALL.md

 6. Press **Finish**.
 CMake will generate all needed files.
 7. Select **Open Project** button.
 You will be able to compile project.
-8. Select **MAREngine** as a starting project.
+8. Select **EditorMAR** or **SandboxMAR** as a starting project.
 Then project should be marked as bold.
+EditorMAR and SandboxMAR are compiled for being executable files, MAREngine on the other hand is a library, so its compilation will create static library.

 <p align="center">
   <img width="300" height="175" src="img/starting.jpg">